MMAKGABO HELEN SEBIDI

 1993

-Venice Biennale, Italy
+Il Croce del Sud, Venice Biennale, Venice, Italy

 Graphics Exhibition, Jyväskylä, Finland; Stedelijk Museum, Amsterdam, Netherlands; Il Croce Del Sud, Rome, Italy

-African Hei-ti-@e, Uranienborgveien, Norway
+African Hei-ti-@e, Uranienborgveien, Oslo, Norway

 Women From Africa, Savannah Gallery of Modern Art, Bethnal Green, London, Uk